This guide shows you how to use MongoDB, a source-available, cross-platform, document-oriented database program.

-In this case, the instance name is mongodb-6tiuu; it's different for each run.
+In this case, the instance name is mongodb-6tiuu which is different for each run.

 To test the deployment, first forward the port with the kraft cloud tunnel command: